 In addition to heating and cooking, natural gas has a variety of uses including transportation, as a feedstock for petrochemical industries, and electricity generation.

 Coal is used mainly for two purposes, steel-making and power generation.
 Coal is by far Canada’s most abundant fossil fuel, with 6.6 billion tonnes of recoverable reserves.
 More than 90% of Canada’s coal deposits are located in the western provinces, with some deposits in Nova Scotia.
 Canada currently has 24 operating coal mines.
 (More information: Coal Association of Canada)

 Installed wind power capacity in Canada has expanded in recent years and is forecast to continue growing due to increased interest from electricity producers and government initiatives.
-According to the Canadian Wind Energy Association, in 2018 the total installed wind capacity in Canada was 14,304 megawatts (MW).
+According to the Canadian Renewable Energy Association, in 2021 the total installed wind capacity in Canada was 14,304 megawatts (MW).
 Canada ranked 8th in the world for installed wind energy capacity at the end of 2021.
 (Source: Global Wind Energy Council (GWEC))

-Solar technologies use the sun’s energy to heat homes and water and generate electricity.
-The quantity of available solar energy varies depending on the season, weather and the technology is used to harness the sunlight.
-According to the National Energy Board, in 2015 the installed solar capacity in Canada was about 2,100 MW or about 1.5% of Canada’s energy capacity.
+Solar technologies use the sun’s energy to heat homes and water and generate electricity via solar panels.
+The quantity of available solar energy varies depending on season, weather and technology used to harness the sunlight.
 (More information: Canadian Solar Industries Association)

 Geothermal energy can be captured from the heat stored beneath the earth’s surface.
 According to Natural Resources Canada, the highest temperature geothermal resources are located in British Columbia, Northwest Territories, Yukon, and Alberta.

 Biomass is a biological material in solid, liquid or gaseous form that has stored sunlight in the form of chemical energy, such as wood, peat and agricultural byproducts.